Casebook

 $300 for Premiere Members and Repeat Defenders

-Thanks to our generous supporters, this year we’re able to provide access without cost to a limited number of BIPOC participants who identify as students, artists, and/or theatre lovers of diverse backgrounds.
+Thanks to our generous supporters, we’re able to provide access without cost to a limited number of BIPOC participants who identify as students, artists, and/or theatre lovers of diverse backgrounds.
 Have questions?
 Contact Gaven Trinidad at GavenT@nytw.org.

 Praise for CASEBOOK: